thomasgho/hierarchical-flow-VAE/README.md

-# material-VAE
+# hierachical-flow-VAE
-A deep hierachical flow-based VAE to learn structural symmetries and energetic features of materials from their XRD spectra.

-A work in progress.
+A deep hierarchical flow-based VAE.
+Using continuous normailizing flows (with torchdyn) and a UNet inspired hierarchy for latent levels.